 Stress is one of those things that is hard to control.
 When we are stressed, the immune system’s ability to fight off antigens is reduced.
 That is why we are more susceptible to infections.
 Additionally, the stress hormone cortisol can suppress the effectiveness of the immune system (specifically, it lowers the number of lymphocytes to fight illnesses).
 Stress can also have an indirect effect on the immune system as a person may use unhealthy behavioral coping strategies to reduce their stress, such as drinking and smoking (see how the cycle works).
 Figuring out what causes you stress and taking steps to reduce stress can greatly boost your immune system.
 For more on stress click here.

 Now let’s look at some “out of the box” ways to boost your immune system.

 Echinacea, Elderberry, Andrographis and Astragalus work wonders for your immune system.
-Oregano, tumeric, ginger, licorice root can act as anti-inflamatory, anti-viral, anti-microbial and anti-fungal agents.
+Oregano, turmeric, ginger, licorice root can act as anti-inflammatory, anti-viral, anti-microbial and anti-fungal agents.
 Ginger and honey are powerful antioxidants that contain anti-inflammatory and antibacterial properties.
 Honey itself activates the immune system’s response.